Pyomo/mpi-sppy/doc/src/amalgomator.rst

 passed via the command line. "id_fix_list_fct" must thus be an attribute of the options of ``amalgomator.from_module``.

-Finally, it is possibl to use Amalgomator without calling directly ``amalgomator.from_module``.
+Finally, it is possible to use Amalgomator without calling directly ``amalgomator.from_module``.
 The example ``aircond_ama`` is first of all fetching informations from the command line via ``amalgomator.Aamgomator_parser``, and then modifying the options to get an